psychemedia/storytelling-notes/twa-sisters-binnorie.md

 13 Her father's fiddler he came by,
 Upstarted her ghaist before his eye.

-14 ' Ye 'll take a lock o my yellow hair,
+14 ' Ye'll take a lock o my yellow hair,
 Ye 'll make a string to your fiddle there.

-15 ' Ye 'll take a lith o my little finger bane,
+15 ' Ye'll take a lith o my little finger bane,
-And ye 'll make a pin to your fiddle then.'
+And ye'll make a pin to your fiddle then.'

 16 He 's taen a lock o her yellow hair,
 And made a string to his fiddle there.

-17 He 's taen a lith o her little finger bane,
+17 He's taen a lith o her little finger bane,
 And he 's made a pin to his fiddle then.

 18 The firstand spring the fiddle did play,